ducthangng/DS/test/answer/readme.md

 ```

 5.
 Red Black Tree is more efficient than the Binary Search Tree.
-The RBTree is a self-balance tree, that is, the height of tree from the first
+The RBTree is a self-balance tree, that is, the height of tree from the node from